CallumPank/comp150-cpd/README.md

 Week 12

 For COMP 150 we had our presentation to investors which we were severely under prepared for and our pre-production task was not good at all, since it was not a game and merely a jumbled batch of mechanics.

+Symester 2

+Week 1
+I had no problems this week.

+Week 2
+For COMP 140 we looked at colletions and generic types I found this to be quite confusing but I plan to to read more about it later this week.

+For COMP 160 we looked at UML diagrams this was relativly easy but I am still confused on how to do it properly so I plan to research it later.

+Week 3
+For COMP 130 we looked at advanced OOP design I missed this lecture but read the slides and understood most of it but will need to do further research to fully grasp this concept.

+Week 4
+I had no problems this week.

+Week 5